-The Supplier should identify the interfaces and consider their relative criticality.
-This shall enable the Supplier to prioritize the management of the more critical interface, and their potential safety risks.
+LH and the Supplier should identify the interfaces, including Sub-tier Suppliers; and consider their relative criticality.
+This shall enable the Parties to prioritize the management of the more critical interface, and their potential safety risks.
 Things to consider are: